-If you are using a freelance marketplace site like Elance or ODesk, of course it’s easy to search through old listings and see what the price has been for similar jobs.
+If you are using a freelance marketplace site like Upwork, of course it’s easy to search through old listings and see what the price has been for similar jobs.
 But be very careful when doing this.
 You’ll come across a huge range of figures, including lots of bargain-basement prices.
 Once again: please don’t feel that you have to race to the bottom.
-Think about what you offer, and how you can position yourself as the high-end jeweler, not the desperate street vendor.
+Think about what you offer and how you can position yourself as the high-end jeweler, not the desperate street vendor.

 6. Decide on Your Profit Margin

 Now for the fun part.
 You decide how much profit you want to make.
 There’s no right answer here—it varies from job to job, depending on the competition and your experience level and other factors.

 We’ve already calculated that the minimum amount we can charge is $1,548.
 But you want to do more than just keep the lights on, of course.
 You want to save up for those times when work is scarce, and you want to treat yourself and others in your life, and not just be scraping by.

 So we can go beyond our baseline here.
 It’s not exploitative—it’s charging what you need to charge in order to thrive as a freelancer.
 If you do a good job, it’ll be worth it to the client.

 To decide how much you can charge, you’ll factor in all the other things we’ve considered so far.
 This is where all that research comes in.
 You know that other professionals are charging from $2,500 to $10,000 to write a white paper, so there’s scope to charge more.